 You bear our credit risk with respect to our obligation to deliver Equivalent Assets to you.
-This means that if we were to fail, unless we are declared to be in default by the CCP and the CCP has a particular security arrangement in place such that it owes such amount or has to deliver such assets to you rather than us and such arrangement being enforceable under applicable insolvency laws, you will have no right of recourse to the CCP or to any assets that we transfer to the CCP and you will instead have a claim against our estate for a return of the assets along with all our other general creditors.
-Even if we are declared to be in default by the CCP, the extent of your rights in relation to the CCP, if any, will depend on the particular CCP and any applicable insolvency laws.
+This means that if we were to fail, unless we are declared to be in default by the CCP and the CCP has a particular security arrangement in place such that it owes such amount or has to deliver such assets to you rather than us and such arrangement being enforceable under Swiss insolvency laws, you will have no right of recourse to the CCP or to any assets that we transfer to the CCP and you will instead have a claim against our estate for a return of the assets along with all our other general creditors (see also above under Part One A "What happens if porting is not achieved").